chetan4131/interview-que-set/react-questions.md

     - custom hooks are basically a reusable function.
     - custom hooks are your logic which you created as a reusable function.
     - you can use multiple hooks and create something that will help you to skip repeated tasks in your project.

+# useMemo Hook -
+    - useMemo is used to apply memoization in react.
+    - memoization is a technique for improve the performance of the code.
+    - it is useful to avoid expensive calculations on every render when the returned value is not changed.
+    - we can stop running unwanted functions on re-rendering.

+# useLayoutEffect Hook -
+    - useLayoutEffect Hook work exactly as same as useEffect (also the same syntax).
+    - But the difference is 'when it's run'.
+    - useEffect runs after the DOM is printed on the browser.
+    - useLayoutEffect runs before the DOM is printed on the browser.
+    - Whenever we want to run code before Dom is printed, we can use useLayoutEffect.
+    - useLayoutEffect runs syncronously.

+# Diffenrence between useEffect and useLayoutEffect Hooks
+    - useLayoutEffect runs syncronously after a render but before the screen is updated.
+    - useEffect runs asyncronously and after a render the is painted to the screen.

 # JavaScript questions =>
  https://chatgpt.com/share/ef7ce897-f4b6-49f0-8521-3bced63af3f5